 One of the most graphically violent games ever made, XEvil is probably one of a handful of games that manage to be this offensive and controversial and get away with it.
 The game features incredibly addictive gameplay that will have you laugh like a maniac while blowing up enemies in imaginative ways.
 Liberal references to the software industry also make this a great game for any basic Dilberts out there, letting you release some of that built-up steam ;)

 The premise is there just to justify the no-holds-barred gameplay, but here it is anyway: you have died and gone to Hell.
-XEvil is the contest that determines your fate, i.e. what you will spend the rest of eternity in Hell doing.
+XEvil is the contest that determines your fate, i.e. what you will spend the rest of eternity doing.
 As the manual says, "...at the end of a game, you receive one of many possible rankings.
 A poor player, for example, may spend the rest of time as "Satan's Earwax Remover", while a good one might achieve a prestigious title such as "VP of Hell Marketing" or even "Lead Software Engineer of Hell".
 Simple enough, eh?

 With a lot of inventive weapons, characters, and flawless network play (supports Windows, Linux, and other UNIX systems), XEvil is a must-have for anyone interested in straightforward mayhem.
-Be warned of the game's offensive content, though: drugs are used liberally in the game (Cocaine keeps you awake and make you run faster), and the mention of Satan and various minions of Hell, although cast in a humorous light, make this game unsuitable for young children or anyone gullible enough to believe it ;) Otherwise, it's a great game you will get hooked for days, especially in multiplayer mode.
+Be warned of the game's offensive content, though: drugs are used liberally in the game (cocaine keeps you awake and make you run faster), and the mention of Satan and various minions of Hell, although cast in a humorous light, make this game unsuitable for young children or anyone gullible enough to believe it ;) Otherwise, it's a great game that will get you hooked for days, especially in multiplayer mode.
 Two thumbs up, way up!Reviewed by: Underdogs